shakedzy/tic_tac_toe/README.md

 for some 0 <= τ <= 1.

-## Training and playing:
+## Do it yourself:
-The `main.py` holds two functions:
+The `main.py` holds several useful functions.
+See doc-strings for more details:
-* `train()` will initiate a training process, and save the model under `models/q.ckpt`.
-Using the current settings, training took me around 60 minutes on a MacBook Pro (2018)
+* `train` will initiate a single training process.
+It will save the weights and plots graphs.
+Using the current settings, training took me around 70 minutes on a 2018 MacBook Pro
+* `multi_train` will train several DDQN and DDQN-Max-Entropy models
-* `play()` allows a human player to play against a saved model
+* `play` allows a human player to play against a saved model

-### out-of-the-box model:
-`models/q.ckpt` is a model trained by me using the configurations in the code.
+* `face_off` can be used to compare models by letting them play against each other

+## Out-of-the-box models:
+The `models/` directory holds several trained models. _Q_ files refer to DDQN models and _E_ files refer to DDQN-Max-Entropy models

 ---------------------------